 *Debuted before she was even 2 years old and finished her career at the age of 8

-*While there are still a few actors alive who acted in silent films (like Carla Laemelle and Mickey Rooney) Baby Peggy is the last living star that was exclusively a star in silent film alone
+*While there are a few extra workers alive, Baby Peggy is the last living silent film star

 *By the age of 5 there were Baby Peggy dolls, jewelry, wrapping paper and all sorts of merchandise.
 These items were hot sellers and now go for big dollars on the antique market